 Most brands of pill come in packs of 21.
 To start, it is best to take the first pill on the first day of your next period.
 You will be protected against pregnancy from then on.
 If you start the pill on any other day, you need an additional contraceptive method (such as condoms) for the first seven days.
 You should take your pill at about the same time each day for the 21 days.

 You then have a break of seven days before starting your next pack.
 You will usually have some bleeding in the seven-day break, although it may happen later.
 This is called a withdrawal bleed and is like a period, although strictly speaking it is not a menstrual period.
 You will be protected from pregnancy during the seven-day break provided you have taken your pills correctly and you start the next pack on time.
 Start the next pack after the seven-day break whether you are still bleeding or not.
 If you take the pill correctly, you will start the first pill of each pack on the same day of the week.
+(It is only when you start the pill for the first time that you take the first pill on the first day of your period.
+After this, you should ignore your period and start each packet on the same day of the week as the month before.
+Write down the day of the week you start your first pack, and start all your packets after that on that day.)

 Most 21-day pills have the same amount of oestrogen and progestogen in each pill.
 Some brands, called phasic pills, vary the dose in two or three steps throughout the 21 days.
 The pills in these packets have to be taken in the correct order as directed on the packet.
+One type of pill called Qlaira® has a changing dose throughout the cycle, and also needs to be taken in the correct order.

 Brands with pills for every day